malcolmosh/malcolmosh/Readme.md

----
-output:
-  html_document:
-    keep_md: true
-editor_options:
-  chunk_output_type: console
----

 🎺💾

 Bonjour!
-I'm a graduate student completing his master's of science degree in business intelligence and data science at HEC Montréal.
-I've helped bring multiple projects to life in the Québec creative and cultural world for the past few years.
+I’m a graduate student completing his master’s of science degree in business intelligence and data science at HEC Montréal.
+I’ve helped bring multiple projects to life in the Québec creative and cultural world for the past few years.
 Up to August 2021, I was program manager at Zu Montreal, a creative hub for entertainment and technology.
-Music was my first love - I have a bachelor's in music from the University of Montreal (2014), and a master's in arts management from HEC Montreal (2016).
+Music was my first love - I have a bachelor’s in music from the University of Montreal (2014), and a master’s in arts management from HEC Montreal (2016).

 Salut !
-Je complète actuellement ma maîtrise en intelligence d'affaires/science des données à HEC Montréal.
+Je complète actuellement ma maîtrise en intelligence d’affaires/science des données à HEC Montréal.
 Je compte traduire ce petit texte bientôt.

 ## Recent projects: